Please note that this website is currently under construction

 This site does not assume that the world can or will be saved from catastrophic climate change.

-It records, in detail, the future that humanity is choosing — and the consequences of that choice.
+It records, in detail, the future that humanity is choosing (Schwalm et al., 2020) — and the consequences of that choice.

 Each climate is measured with 2 or 3 parts, depending on whether the climate is classified by aridity.